An old expression in New England says that if nothing seems to go right for you, you have the luck of Hiram Smith.

 And Hiram Smith definitely had bad luck, though no one knows exactly how the expression got started.

 Legend had it that Hiram was the only casualty of the war that no one ever fought.

-In the winter of 1838-39, it seemed the country was destined for war.
+In the winter of 1838-39, the country did seem destined for war.
 A decades-long dispute simmering between the U.S. and Canada (then under British rule) had broken open.
 Both the U.S. and Britain claimed possession of the northern tip of what is now Maine.
 Timber men had come south and forced the Maine state land agent into retreat.

-Traditional English/French rivalries helped escalate the tension.
-Maine raised a militia of 10,000 men and the U.S. Congress authorized raising a 50,000-man army and set a budget of $10 million to fight.
+Traditional English-French rivalries helped escalate the tension.
+Maine raised a militia of 10,000 men, so the U.S. Congress authorized raising a 50,000-man army.
+It also set a budget of $10 million to fight.

-General Winfield Scott was sent north to take charge of the fighting.
-But once there, he was able to reach an agreement with the Canadians that the border dispute was better settled through negotiation.
-Both sides accepted that failing to set a border was an oversight of the 1783 treaty that ended the American Revolution and both sides laid down their weapons.
-Daniel Webster and Alexander Baring, 1st Baron Ashburton set the border that we have today.
+Gen. Winfield Scott went north to take charge of the fighting.
+But once there, he reached an agreement with the Canadians: the border dispute was better settled through negotiation.
+Both sides accepted that the 1783 treaty that ended the American Revolution had made an oversight.
+It had failed to set a border.